somebloke1/chroma_mcp_server/docs/scripts/log-quality-check.md

 ## Overview

 Code quality improvements are an important form of validation evidence, demonstrating that changes enhance maintainability and reduce issues.
-The `log_quality_check.sh` script wraps the `chroma-client log-quality-check` command, making it easy to:
+The `log_quality_check.sh` script wraps the `chroma-mcp-client log-quality-check` command, making it easy to:

 - Record metrics from code quality tools
 - Compare before/after results to quantify improvements